 Indigenous Wire aims to be resilient, too.
 We will be sharp; we will provide solid reporting and analysis.
 We will try our best to connect the dots.
 We will focus on Indigenous policy, politics, media, economics and sovereignty, because that’s what interests us.
 Indigenous culture is another huge interest, but so many other places cover it somewhat well because it tends to be an easier area to cover.
 Not a less important area, but easier because more people feel free to talk without fear.
 We will cover it, too, but in ways you might not see at other outlets.
 Native culture intersects in so many ways with politics and policy, but those aren’t the stories you most often see reported.
 Those are the stories we will cover here.

 You will hopefully be here, too, helping us, by subscribing, by sending in tips, by being more forthcoming when we ask you for an interview, or when we ask you to explain an issue.
 Try to stop thinking you can control the narrative.
 It isn’t helping anyone.
 By jumping into the comments sections, forming an improved, respectful understanding, you will add to the knowledge that has been missing in the mainstream and watered down at some Native places.
 You will be strengthening all of our Indigenous Wire.

 Chi miigwetch (a big thank you) for connecting.

 Founder and Editor, Indigenous Wire

 Indigenous Wire is a 100% Native-owned publication.
 Subscribers won’t have to worry about missing anything.
-Every new edition of the newsletter and blog go directly to your inbox, and you can visit us here anytime.
+Every new edition of the newsletter and blog go directly to your inbox and app if you download it, and you can visit us here on the website anytime.